modmore/docs/en/50_Open_Source/Gitify/03_dot-gitify.md

 For security, the key file needs to be kept out of the git repository using a .gitignore file, and you will also want to protect direct read access to it with your .htaccess file or keeping it out of the webroot.

 To install the packages that you added to the `packages` entry in the .gitify file, simply run the command `Gitify package:install --all`.
 That will attempt to install all packages that were mentioned, skipping any that are already installed.

+### Category ids in elements

+By default, Gitify refers to an element category by its name field.
+If you experience issues where categories might have identical names, add `category_ids_in_elements: true` to your `.gitify` file, and categories will instead by specified by their `id`.